Skip to content

 If any step fails the server returns 402 (or 400 for malformed input, 503 for ARC outage).

 Step 6 is the load-bearing check.
-A structurally valid BEEF proves nothing about whether the client actually broadcast the transaction — only ARC observation does.
-The gateway polls arc_client.status(txid) with bounded retries (4 attempts, ~1.75 s worst case) to absorb propagation lag, classifying the outcome into three buckets:
+A structurally valid BEEF proves nothing about whether the client actually broadcast the transaction — and under BSV's commerce model, it doesn't have to.
+The vendor is the settlement point.
+The gateway calls arc_client.broadcast(subject_tx) itself, classifying the outcome into three buckets:

-SEEN_ON_NETWORK, MINED Tx is live on the network Continue to internalise → 200
+2xx (accepted, or already-seen idempotency) Tx is on the network Continue to internalise → 200

-ARC unreachable / 5xx / timeout (after retries) Infrastructure fault, not client fault 503 "payment verification temporarily unavailable"
+5xx / unreachable / timeout Infrastructure fault, not client fault 503 "payment verification temporarily unavailable"

 ARC is a hard dependency

-On-chain verification makes ARC reachability a hard runtime dependency.
+Vendor-broadcast makes ARC reachability a hard runtime dependency.
 Operators should monitor ARC health (5xx rate, latency) the same way they monitor their database.
 An ARC outage will surface as elevated 503s.
-Elevated 402s instead indicate client misbehaviour or exploit attempts — the distinction is deliberate and should drive different alert paths.
+Elevated 402s instead indicate client misbehaviour (malformed BEEF, insufficient funds, double-spend attempts) — the distinction is deliberate and should drive different alert paths.

 Configuration